xoxzo/blog.xoxzo.com/content/Announcements/2020-10-14-link-tracking-release-en.md

 * events, campaigne details
 * products or service page
-* important notification
+* important notification <br>
 The link is the best guidance to the recipient to their convenient or bargain information that won't fit in one SMS (Short Message Service).

-But how is the after-care?
+But how is the after-care?<br>
-If you send 1,000 messages, don't you want to know who clicked the URL to access your information?
+If you send 1,000 messages, don't you want to know who clicked the URL to access your information? <br>
-Don't you want to send the next campaigne notice to those who cliekd, to be more cost-effective?
+Don't you want to send the next campaigne notice to those who cliekd, to be more cost-effective? <br>
 You may add more sales action with the savings.

-Even you send those messages to your own customers or on behalf of your client, you can prepare a better report by including the result of link-tracking.
+No matter if you sent those messages to your own customers or on behalf of your client, you can prepare a better report by including the result of link-tracking.

-We are proudly announcing the release of this link-tracking feather, which is sought after by our current users.
+We are proudly announcing the release of this link-tracking feature, which is also sought after by our current users.

 ### How to use?
 It is simiple an easy.
 Just add one additional parameter on your normal sending.

 Please refer [API documentation](https://docs.xoxzo.com/en/sms.html#sms-api) and [Help Center](https://help.xoxzo.com/xoxzo-cloud-telephony/articles/what-is-link-tracking/).

 ### How it works?
 The first url/domain name in your message will be replaced by our private short link before the message being sent.

 In the event of the recipient clicking on the url, it is recorded with the time stamp.

-This short url will be expired in 90 days.
+Please note that this short url will be expired in 90 days.

 ### Pricing
 The link-tracking feature needs an additional parameter cost on top of standard messaging.

 Please visit our [SMS pricing page](https://www.xoxzo.com/en/about/pricing/#send-sms) for more details.

 Our new feature releases will continue on.
 Please wait for the next announcement.

 Please contact us at helpdesk（help@xoxzo.com）for any requests you may have.